 Standing in a kaleidoscope forest, breathing in the freshness of the cool air and listening to the light rain slowly drip through the branches above, as we watch rust-colored leaves dance around us before delicately landing on the wet ground.
-Moments like this are why hundreds of people drive for days to experience the colorful adventure of chasing fall in Vermont.
+Moments like this are why hundreds of people drive for days to experience the colorful adventure of a fall in Vermont road trip.
 And we aren’t ashamed to say, we totally drank the maple-flavored Kool-Aid.

 After a short visit to Niagara Falls, Ontario, we slowly made our way across New York toward Vermont.
 We checked color reports and weather daily, making sure we did our best to time our arrival just right.